kuviman/linksider/website/content/bevy-jam/_index.md

 The way it worked was spawning a polyline for every tile, and then despawning a segment if it was present twice - which means that the segment is between two tiles.

-TODO: intcell reference by name instead of just number
+One other thing I missed from `bevy_ecs_ldtk` was registering intcells by name instead of by actual int value, since there is an option to specify names in ldtk itself.

 <!-- cheeseburge -->